PhilippSalvisberg/docker-odb/README.md

 		docker run -d -p 8082:8082 -p 1521:1521 -h odb --name odb phsalvisberg/oddgendemo

-3. wait around **30 minutes** until the Oracle Database is created and APEX is patched to the latest version.
+3. wait around **30 minutes** until the Oracle database instance is created and APEX is patched to the latest version.
 Check logs with ```docker logs odb```.
 The container is ready to use when the last line in the log is ```Database ready to use.
-Enjoy! ;)```.
+Enjoy! ;-)```.
 The container stops if an error occurs.
 Check the logs to determine how to proceed.

 Feel free to stop the docker container after a successful installation with ```docker stop odb```.
 The container should shutdown the database gracefully and persist the data fully (ready for backup).
 Next time you start the container using ```docker start odb``` the database will start up.